-Simply put, a rub rail is a strip that runs alongside the edge of the boat.
+Simply put, a boat rub rail is a strip that runs alongside the edge of the boat.
 It will start at the stern going round to the sides to the bow.
 Usually, it may come... read more as one solid mass or consist of a larger piece with an insert where a smaller strip is inserted.

 What Is It Made Of?

 Rub rails for boats come in all manner of designs, colors, sizes, shapes and also material.
 Each variety will be suitable for particular applications.
-Also, the effectiveness, cost, durability, and appeal of the rub rail will vary.
-The most common types of rub rails are made from aluminium, stainless steel, semi-rigid vinyl, and rigid vinyl.
+Also, the effectiveness, cost, durability, and appeal of the boat rub rail will vary.
+The most common types of boat rub rails are made from aluminium, stainless steel, semi-rigid vinyl, and rigid vinyl.
 Stainless steel is known to be durable while aluminium is light in weight.
 Both are also resistant to corrosion.
 Rigid vinyl and semi-rigid vinyl are quite flexible and come in many designs.

 Why Are The Boat Rub Rails Used?